Virtual Book Talk | Sunbelt Blues: The Failure of American Housing

 RSVP is required.
 Please RSVP here.

-NYU’s Institute for Public Knowledge invites you to a book talk for Sunbelt Blues: The Failure of American Housing featuring the author Andrew Ross in conversation with Kimberly Johnson and Tom Sugrue.
+NYU’s Institute for Public Knowledge invites you to a book talk for Sunbelt Blues: The Failure of American Housing featuring the author Andrew Ross in conversation with Kimberly Johnson, Tom Sugrue, and moderated by Caitlin Zaloom.

 Through visceral, frontline reporting from the motels and encampments dotting central Florida, renowned social analyst Andrew Ross exposes the overlooked housing crisis sweeping America’s suburbs and rural areas, where residents suffer ongoing trauma, poverty, and nihilism.
 As millions of renters face down evictions and foreclosures in the midst of the COVID-19 recession, Andrew Ross reveals how ineffective government planning, property market speculation, and poverty wages have combined to create this catastrophe.
 Urgent and incisive, Sunbelt Blues offers original insight into what is quickly becoming a full-blown national emergency.